 4. Is a Ruptured Aneurysm Always Life-Threatening?

-Yes.
-A ruptured brain aneurysm is a neurosurgical emergency.
-It causes subarachnoid hemorrhage, where blood spills into the space around the brain, increasing pressure and damaging tissue.
+A ruptured aneurysm causes subarachnoid hemorrhage, bleeding into the space between the brain and its protective covering.

 5. How Are Brain Aneurysms Treated?